-Because of the known effects of nonsteroidal anti-inflammatory drugs on the fetal cardiovascular system (closure of ductus arteriosus), use during pregnancy (particularly late pregnancy) should be avoided.
-Oral doses of ketorolac tromethamine tablets at 1.5 mg/kg (0.14 times the human AUC), administered after gestation day 17, caused dystocia and higher pup mortality in rats.
+Because of the known effects of nonsteroidal anti-inflammatory drugs on the fetal cardiovascular system (closure of ductus Symptoms and Signs arteriosus), use during pregnancy (particularly late pregnancy) should be avoided.
+Oral doses of ketorolac tromethamine tablets at 1.5 mg/kg (0.14 times the human AUC), administered after gestation day 17, caused dystocia and higher pup pain, which are generally reversible with supportive care.
+Gastrointestinal bleeding can occur.
+Hypertension, acute renal mortality in rats.

 There are no adequate and well-controlled studies of ketorolac tromethamine in pregnant women.
-Ketorolac tromethamine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Ketorolac tromethamine ingestion of NSAIDs, and may occur following an overdose. should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus